hansonem/week-7-repository/microbiome-instructions.md

 ## Fork and Clone directory
 - Make sure you clone it to your ocean folder.
+- Make sure you `cd` into your forked repository
 You should know how to do this now! `Woohoo`

 ## Install MultiQC